recommend-games/blog/content/posts/sdj_2023_3/index.md

 2. Bring video gamers into board gaming.
 3. Something else?
 4. Some similarity to {{% game 295947 %}}Cascadia{{% /game %}}, pro or con?
+5. Maybe being a solo game isn't all that bad?
+Maybe it's time to highlight this part of the hobby?
+But then again, Harald Schrapers described his attitude towards solo games as "wouldn't come to his mind", so that seems unlikely motivation.

 # Nominated for {{% kdj %}}Kennerspiel des Jahres 2023{{% /kdj %}}